helmfile/vals/README.md

 - Use `vals eval -f refs.yaml` to replace all the `ref`s in the file to actual values and secrets.
 - Use `vals exec -f env.yaml -- <COMMAND>` to populate envvars and execute the command.
+- Use `vals env -f env.yaml` to render envvars that are consumable by `eval` or a tool like `direnv`

 ## Usage